 There are many signs that your roof might need attention.
 Some signs are obvious, such as a leaking ceiling.
 Other signs of a potential roofing problem aren’t quite as obvious.

 A client of ours recently got some rain.
 A lot of rain.
 A lot of rain in a short period of time.
 1.22″ of rain in about an hour, to be more precise.

 Between all that rain in a short period of time, and having gutters clogged with debris, their gutters were overflowing with rain water.

 Overflowing gutters is usually a bad thing.
 It means water isn’t being diverted away from the house.
 You want water diverted away from your house so it doesn’t affect your house’s foundation and cause problems, such as leak into your basement.

 Granules on the ground.

-One good thing about their overflowing gutters is that a clue was left on their porch that pointed to a problem with their roof; the homeowner found asphalt shingle granules on the ground.
+One good thing about their overflowing gutters is that it left a clue on their porch that pointed to a problem with their roof; the homeowner found asphalt shingle granules on the ground.
 Granules on the ground means they’re not on the roof where they belong, which means they might need a new roof.

 If the rain had been lighter, the granules would washed away into the ground where nobody could see them.
 In this case, we were glad we could see them on the ground where someone could see them and start investigating.

 Sure enough, the homeowner called us out for an inspection and we found exposed fibers all over their roof.

 We also found granules in their gutters.